 About us

-Parks Victoria is a statutory authority of the Victorian Government acting in accordance with the Parks Victoria Act 2018.
-We recognise the value and importance of working in partnership with Traditional Owners to manage parks and reserves in a culturally sensitive and ecologically appropriate way.
+Parks Victoria is a statutory authority of the Victorian Government and operates under the Parks Victoria Act 2018.
+We recognise the importance of working in genuine partnership with Traditional Owners to care for parks and reserves in ways that respect cultural knowledge and protect the environment.

 Further information about our management responsibilities and activities can be found in Parks Victoria's Annual Reports and the National Parks Act Annual Reports found below.